scuzzydude/asimov/asimov.md

 The Wise-One exiled the *Yankees*, telling them to walk north until they reached the legendary land of ice-and-snow, where they could settle.
 He sent his loyal lieutenants, Jet, Sam-I-Am, Mad Max, Big Shot Bob and Junkyard Dog, to settle with their families to the North and East, forming a protective wall in case the *Yankees* were to return to fetch their mothers, who were allowed to settle in protective custody with the ancient Texans.

 The Wise One, along with his most trusted friend, Glide, guided the remaining refugees along the muddy river where they settled on the eastern banks.
 It is believed that this diverse group of people, brought together by natural calamity, flourished.
-For hundreds of generations they advaned at a far more rapid pace than other highland sapiens that survived the great flood.
+For hundreds of generations they advanced at a far more rapid pace than other highland sapiens that survived the great flood.

 The tree-raft people who went back to sea, soon began to encounter the rafts of sun-bathing costner.
 They found the rafts full of dried out, mummified costner, but no living costner to trade with.
 They used the flying machines to guide them towards the rising sun, eventually settling in what would later be known as Egypt.
 Texas archaeologist have surmised that the flying machines kept working for several epochs and were used by the ancient Egyptians to construct the pyramids.